SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

 ## Strengths:
 1. Basic Error Handling:
-    - Handles common exception like 'permission' effectively.
+    - Handles common exception like `permission` effectively.
     - Uses logging to a file for better debugging and post-capture analysis.

 2. Use of Modular Functions: